 Brick making is one of the first activities GRG supported to equip communities with skills seen as valuable within communities, and providing former combatants with a chance to work together with their communities.
 Burned bricks are made from mud in a labor intensive process, and can be sold to generate revenue, or to build a community centre or school house to benefit the members and their neighbors.

-Nearly a decade after many child soldiers escaped home and the LRA was pushed outside Ugandans borders, the northern region remains the most economically under-developped and has some of the highest rates of unemployment and alcohol abuse.
-By engaging the returned soldiers and those who spent years in IDP camps dependent on food hand-outs we are re-awakening the north’s rich potential- in its people and in its soils.
-Our groups become role models in their communities of how to use farming as a business and how many hands joined together make the physical task of farming easier.
+Nearly a decade after many child soldiers escaped home and the LRA was pushed outside Ugandan’s borders, the northern region remains the most economically underdeveloped area and has some of the highest rates of unemployment and alcohol abuse.
+By engaging the returned soldiers and those who spent years in IDP (internally displaced person) camps dependent on food hand-outs we are re-awakening the north’s rich potential – in its people and in its soils.
+Our groups become role models in their communities on how to use farming as a business and how many hands joined together make the physical task of farming easier.